Minyus/pipelinex/README.md

   Kedro context to define Kedro pipelines in a YAML file with more options

-- Kedro plugin for MLflow
+- MLflow-on-Kedro: Kedro plugin for MLflow

-  Integration of Kedro with [MLflow](https://github.com/mlflow/mlflow) with Kedro DataSets and Hooks.
+  `MLflow-on-Kedro` provides Integration of Kedro with [MLflow](https://github.com/mlflow/mlflow) with Kedro DataSets and Hooks.

   Note: You do not need to install MLflow if you do not use.